Monday, June 26, 2023

 How much space do I need to dedicate to my homebrew setup, and can I brew in a small apartment?

 Believe it or not, brewing in a small apartment is possible with clever space-saving hacks and apartment-friendly methods.
-I've created a compact homebrew setup that doesn't take up too much room while still producing fantastic beer.
+I've created a compact homebrew setup that only takes up a little room while producing fantastic beer.

 Start by utilizing vertical space with shelving units, wall-mounted equipment storage, and collapsible items like foldable tables for extra workspace.
 Opt for smaller fermenters and all-in-one brewing systems, perfect for limited spaces.